How to Compare Electricity Prices in Sydney

 Compare existing plans

 It’s easy to look at your existing plan and compare with other providers.
 You can even figure out the overall rate of your provider and look at the rates available for other providers.
-Here’s a few factors and steps to comparing your current plan and other available plans.
+Here are a few factors and steps to comparing your current plan and other available plans.

 Check on your energy consumption & usage